Italy to continue Alitalia meetings next week

 However final agreement over a new industrial plan has been held up by disagreements over issues including restructuring the airlines’s debt and over Etihad’s demand to cut around 2,200 jobs.

-Lupi, Italy’s labor minister Giuliano Poletti and unions are expected to meet on Wednesday to seek ways to minimise the number and impact of the proposed job cuts.
+Lupi, Italy’s labour minister Giuliano Poletti and unions are expected to meet on Wednesday to seek ways to minimise the number and impact of the proposed job cuts.
+(Reporting by Alberto Sisto; Editing by Tom Heneghan)